 Nevertheless, it remains crucial to acknowledge several limitations.
 First, reference standard likelihood ratios must be taken from the literature, and therefore could potentially be included in the training data.
 Though LLMs generally do a poor job memorizing information22, this may lead to LRestimated being closer to empirical estimates (LRreported) than if the LLM were estimating a hypothetical, unquantified LR.
 The gradient of improved performance with increasing model complexity (GPT-4o < o3 < GPT-5) further argues against simple memorization of LRs in our work.

 Second, the accuracy and methodological rigor underlying the literature-sourced likelihood ratios from databases like theNNT.com were not independently assessed in our study, introducing an unknown potential for bias in the reference standards.
-Furthermore, as diagnostic test accuracy depends on the spectrum of patients evaluated23 and we could not extract the population of interest from studies that theNNT.com estimates were based on, the LLM was implicitly additionally estimating the population to which the test would be implied.
+Furthermore, as diagnostic test accuracy depends on the spectrum of patients evaluated23 and we could not extract the population of interest from studies that theNNT.com estimates were based on, the LLM was implicitly estimating the population to which the test would be implied.
 It’s possible that agreement would be higher if the population of interest were more closely matched to the diagnostic test accuracy studies on which the LRreported is based.
+The width of the limits of agreement, particularly if near-certainty (ie. a high LoA) is required, suggest they must be thoughtfully integrated into systems with direct human oversight.
 Lastly, our study did not utilize LLMs explicitly integrated with real-time search capabilities, a factor that could further improve the validity and utility of the generated estimates in clinical contexts, though it would make validation of performance substantially more challenging.

-Future work should explore the integration of LLM-generated likelihood ratios with real-time clinical literature retrieval systems, assessing their direct impact on diagnostic accuracy, clinician cognitive load, and ultimately, patient outcomes.
-By fostering a systematic, quantitative approach to diagnostic reasoning, the integration of generative AI could substantially enhance diagnostic accuracy, reduce cognitive biases, and advance clinical medicine towards a more evidence-driven discipline.
+Future work should explore the integration of LLM-generated LRs with real-time clinical literature retrieval systems, assessing their direct impact on diagnostic accuracy, clinician cognitive load, and ultimately, patient outcomes.
+By fostering a systematic, quantitative approach to diagnostic reasoning, the integration of generative AI could substantially enhance diagnostic accuracy, reduce cognitive biases, and advance the practice of clinical diagnosis towards a more evidence-driven discipline.

 LLMs often misinterpret labs in autonomous workflows: